 Depending on the health inspector or your city’s health laws, the presence of mold or slime could lead to a critical violation.
 Citations are extremely bad for business.
 If your sanitation score is posted publicly, as it is in most cities, you could face a severe loss of customers.

 For many locations, cleaning your ice machine every six months will keep mold and slime at acceptable levels – but every work environment is different.
-Businesses that work with a lot of yeast need more regular cleanings.
+Challenging environments need more professional cleanings – and many require employees to perform light cleaning every couple of weeks.
 In addition to knowing how to clean an ice machine, there are steps you can take to reduce contamination in your ice maker.
+We work with all of our customers to limit mold proliferation through increased cleanings and preventive measures (such as an ozone generator).

 Another way to prevent growth is by installing an ozone generator.
 Ozone is a naturally occurring gas that is generated by sunlight and lightning.
 It works 3000 times faster than chlorine and disperses into the air as clean oxygen, so it doesn’t require rinsing.